Model-Level GNN Explanations via Rule-to-Graph Readout for Logit Reconstruction: Preliminaries

 \section{Preliminaries}

-\paragraph{Graph Neural Networks.} Let $G=(V, E)$ be a graph with the associated nodes set $V$, edges set $E$, and $N=|V|$ represents the number of nodes.
-A GNN model $f(\rmX,\rmA)$ maps the node features $\rmX \in \R^{N\times d}$ of dimension $d$ and the adjacency matrix $\rmA \in \R^{N\times N}$ indicating the existence or absence of edges $E$ to a target output, such as node labels, graph labels, or edge labels.
-Let $l$ be a message-passing layer in the GNN.
-At layer $l$, the GNN aggregates the neighbourhood information for each node $v\in V$ with the representation $\vh^{(l-1)}_v$, and embeds the information into the next layer representation $\vh^{(l)}_v$.
-In this paper, we focus on WL-based GNNs (or MPGNNs).
-Typical WL-based GNNs~\citep{kipf2017semisupervised,xupowerful,hamilton2017inductive} aggregate the information from the 1-hop neighbours $\gN$ of $v$ as:
+\paragraph{Graph Neural Networks (GNNs).} Let \(G=(V,E)\) be a graph with node set \(V\), edge set \(E\), and \(N=|V|\) nodes.
+A GNN~\cite{kipf2017semisupervised,xupowerful,hamilton2017inductive} model $f(\rmX,\rmA)$ maps the node features $\rmX \in \R^{N\times d}$ of dimension $d$ and the adjacency matrix $\rmA \in \R^{N\times N}$ indicating the existence or absence of edges $E$ to a target output such as a node label, graph label, or edge label.
+In this paper, we study graph classification and assume a pretrained classifier $f(\rmX,\rmA)$ that is frozen during explanation learning.
+Let $l$ denote a message-passing layer.
+At layer $l$, the GNN aggregates neighbourhood information for each node $v\in V$ from its previous-layer representation $\vh^{(l-1)}_v$ and produces the updated representation $\vh^{(l)}_v$.
+As shown in \cref{fig:overview}a), after $L$ layers, the graph-level representation is obtained by a readout function $\vh_G = \operatorname{READOUT}\big(\{\vh_v^{(L)} : v \in V\}\big),$ followed by a classifier head $\phi(\cdot)$ that maps $\vh_G$ to raw prediction logits $\vo_G$.

-where $\textsc{Update}^{(l)}$ and $\textsc{Agg}^{(l)}$ represent the updating and aggregation functions.
-In particular, an example maximally powerful MPGNN, GIN~\citep{xupowerful}, updates node representations as:

-\paragraph{Subtrees.} Given a graph $G=(V,E)$, a \textit{full $l$-hop subtree} $T^{(l)}_v=(V_{T^{(l)}_v}, E_{T^{(l)}_v})$ rooted at $v\in V$, is the entire underlying tree structure within $l$-hop distance from $v$, where $V_{T^{(l)}_v}, E_{T^{(l)}_v}$ are multisets, \textit{i.e.}, a set with possibly repeating elements.
-Every element in $V_{T^{(l)}_v}$ is also an element in $V$; every element in $E_{T^{(l)}_v}$ is also an element in $E$. \cref{fig:overview} provides some examples of the full $2$-hop rooted subtrees.
-The repetitions of the same node in the original graph are treated as distinct nodes in the subtrees, such that the pattern is still a cycle-free tree.
-Each subtree of $G$ corresponds to a subgraph in the original graph $G$.
-In the $1$-WL test~\citep{leman1968reduction}, subtrees are used to distinguish the underlying subgraphs.